mikecann/mikecann.co.uk/public/posts/whisper-farm-parallel-transcription/post.md

 # Whisper Farm

-The idea was to see if I can speed up podcast transcription by parallelizing "chunking" the task up into separate "jobs" then performing each in parallel on [Fly.io's GPU machines](https://fly.io/gpu).
+I aimed to speed up podcast transcription by parallelizing the task into separate "jobs" and performing each in parallel on [Fly.io's GPU machines](https://fly.io/gpu).

-Each Fly.io machine is a single docker container that contains a Whisper binary provided by [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win), an [FFmpeg](https://github.com/kribblo/node-ffmpeg-installer) binary and a nodejs "worker" that runs either "chunking" or "transcription" jobs.
+Each Fly.io machine runs a single Docker container with a Whisper binary from [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win), an [FFmpeg](https://github.com/kribblo/node-ffmpeg-installer) binary, and a Node.js "worker" for "chunking" or "transcription" jobs.

-To orchestrate all this I used [Convex](https://convex.dev) which is an excellent backend as a service that I have written about [many times before](https://mikecann.co.uk/tags/convex).
+To orchestrate this, I used [Convex](https://convex.dev), an excellent backend as a service that I’ve discussed [many times before](https://mikecann.co.uk/tags/convex).

 # Challenges

-This project was actually quite a bit more challenging than I thought it would be at first.
+This project was more challenging than I initially thought.

-Much of the difficulties I faced were Docker and Fly.io related, the Convex part was generally problem free.
+Most difficulties were related to Docker and Fly.io, while the Convex part was problem-free.

 ## Docker

-I am a long way from a Docker expert and as such this fact caused me many headaches when attempting to package up the Whisper model and code.
+Not being a Docker expert caused several headaches when packaging the Whisper model and code.

 I started off in high hopes after reading [this blog post](https://fly.io/blog/transcribing-on-fly-gpu-machines/) from Fly.
-Unfortunately I quickly ran into the issue that I didnt want to run this as a standalone container, instead I wanted to run my worker code along side it so that I could startup and scale machines without having to also worry about scaling whisper machines which would complicate things and increase costs.
-I wanted a worker to be a self-contained standalone thing.
+However, I soon realized I didn't want to run it as a standalone container.
+Instead, I wanted my worker code to run alongside it, simplifying scaling and cost management.
+I wanted a self-contained worker.

-It turns out doing this is docker is not easy.
-I thought it would be simple to "simply" merge two Dockerfiles.
-It appears this is not the case :P

-To cut a long story short what I ended up doing was abandoning the merging approach and instead use a [whisper binary](https://github.com/Purfview/whisper-standalone-win) and instead just dynamically download and unzip that when the container is constructed.
+Merging two Dockerfiles turned out to be complex.
+Eventually, I abandoned that approach and used a [Whisper binary](https://github.com/Purfview/whisper-standalone-win), dynamically downloading and unzipping it when the container was constructed.

-The next issue I faced was that I found my docker image getting very large, on the order of 15 gig or so.
-This was causing all kinds of problems on the Fly side.
-Machines wouldnt start for unknown reasons or would just take a long time.
-In the end I assumed it was because the images were so large but Fly wasn't particularly helpful with its errors on this one.

-So how to make a Docker image smaller?
-Well ChatGPT give me a great bit of info I didn't know about Docker containers.
-Every time you use the "RUN" command it creates a new layer in the image.
-So by re-arranging the order I ran the RUN commands and also combining some RUN's together I was able to take it down from 15GB to 5GB
+Another issue was the large Docker image size, around 15 GB, causing problems on Fly.io.
+Machines wouldn't start or took a long time, likely due to the image size.
+Fly.io's error messages weren't helpful here.

+To reduce the Docker image size, I learned (thanks, ChatGPT!) that each "RUN" command creates a new layer.
+By rearranging and combining "RUN" commands, I reduced the image size from 15 GB to 5 GB.

 [![](./dockerimagesize.png)](./dockerimagesize.png)

-I think what this experience taught me is that I need to do a bit more reading / watching videos around Docker, there is clearly some learnings that I still need here.
+This experience taught me that I probably need to learn a bit more about Docker fundamentals.

 # UI - Shadcn & Tailwind

-So another side-quest I went on for this project was to experiment with "the new hotness" in web UI design.
+Another side quest was experimenting with "the new hotness" in web UI design.

 [![](./shadcnui.png)](./shadcnui.png)

-[Shadcn/ui](https://ui.shadcn.com/) is all the rage at the moment.
-The main idea is that you "copy and paste" the component code directly into your project then directly modify the component yourself effectively creating your own component library.
+[Shadcn/ui](https://ui.shadcn.com/) is popular right now.
+The idea is to copy and paste component code directly into your project and modify it, creating your own component library.

-Shadcn uses Tailwind to do the styling.
-I have put off using Tailwind for a while as I have never been a massive fan on "[stringly typed](https://wiki.c2.com/?StringlyTyped)" things but I decided to give it a crack as it seems like just about everyone and their cat uses Tailwind these days.
+Shadcn uses Tailwind for styling.
+Although I’ve avoided Tailwind due to its "[stringly typed](https://wiki.c2.com/?StringlyTyped)" nature, I decided to try it since it’s widely used.

 My conclusions?

-Im not sold.
-Sorry if this offends you.

-I still dont like the stringly typed nature of Tailwind.
-I have to bring in so many other third party tools to try to make it work such as prettier-plugin-tailwindcss and extra linting rules.
-Additional there are pains around combining className attributes so you have to use additional libraries like tailwind-merge and class-variance-authority just to make it work in a sane way. not to mention that Tailwind requires its own compiler / toolchain sigh.

-Shadcn/ui is also another dud for me.
-On one hand I do like the copy paste nature of the UI there and you can in theory get things going quite quick.
-I just found myself getting frustrated that the copy-paste component is missing a heap of things I have come to expect from my UI library.

-Also when it comes time to actually making changes to the components, you open one up and..
+I’m just not sold on Tailwind.
+I dislike its stringly typed nature and the need for additional tools like `prettier-plugin-tailwindcss` and extra linting rules.
+Managing className attributes requires more libraries like `tailwind-merge` and `class-variance-authority` which irks me.
+Tailwind also needs its own compiler/toolchain which is yet another headache to deal with.

+Shadcn/ui was also disappointing.
+While the copy-paste nature is quick, the components lacked features I expected from a UI library.
+Modifying components that often looked like this is just simply confusing:

 [![](./tailwind.png)](./tailwind.png)

-... cool cool cool cool cool cool

 # Issues and Future Work

-So back to the point of this post.
+Back to the main point of this post.

-I got this to the point that I feel like I had proven out the concept and learnt a bunch along the way.
-I think if I wanted to take this futher there would be a bunch more work needed.
-In no particular order:
+I think I proved the concept of work-stealing and learned a lot along the way.
+There is however more work that would be needed to take this further.

+Some key areas include:

-- The transcription result might be larger than the 1mb row limit in the database (https://docs.convex.dev/production/state/limits) so we might have to store it as a file instead
+- Transcription results might exceed the 1 MB row limit in the database (https://docs.convex.dev/production/state/limits), so storing it as a file might be necessary.
-- There is virtually no error handling around fly machines starting up etc, so this is definately required to make sure we can recover from errors
-- There is not much in the way of testing at all at the moment, so this makes me a bit nervous about the fragile code
+- Error handling for Fly.io machine startup needs improvement.
+- More testing is required to ensure stability.
-- In addition to the above the code is rather messy and really could do with tidying up
+- The code is messy and needs tidying up.
-- There is no authorization or authentication in place so this is obviously not great
+- There’s no authorization or authentication.
-- There is no limits on the number of workers that can be started, so this could be a problem
+- Worker count limits are needed to prevent potential issues.
-- The UI is really very basic and could do with a lot of work and is more of an experiment than anything else for me to tinker with Shadcn and Tailwind
+- The UI is basic and was more of an experiment with Shadcn and Tailwind.